iasawseen/human_forecaster/README.md

 `MAX_MISSES` is a parameter that tells how long a tracker will live without any matched detections.
 `MIN_HITS` is a parameter that tells minimum number of frames for a tracker to be drawn.

-4. `OUTPUT_VIDEO` specifies parameters of the output video. `CYCLE_LEN` is period of predicted trajectory.
+4. `OUTPUT_VIDEO` specifies parameters of the output video. `CYCLE_LEN` is a period of predicted trajectory in seconds.
-`BLOB_SIZE` and `LINE_WIDTH` are sizes of blob around human anchor point and trajectory line.
+`BLOB_SIZE` and `LINE_WIDTH` are sizes of blob around human anchor point and trajectory line in pixels.
-`FPS` is desired frames per second for output video. `MIN_AGE_FOR_TRAJECTORY` is a minimum age for tracker in seconds that trajectory will be drawn.
+`FPS` is a desired frames per second for output video. `MIN_AGE_FOR_TRAJECTORY` is a minimum age for tracker in seconds for trajectory to be drawn.
 `DRAW_BOX` states whether to draw bounding boxes around objects.
 You can use `COMPRESS` to enable output video compression.

 # Demo